 In rare cases, a person and ex-spouse may be able to work out everything on their own without a third party.
 In the majority of instances, though, a lawyer is a core part of reaching a fair divorce agreement.
 From understanding community property and spousal maintenance laws to parenting plans and other things that you’re entitled in a divorce, hiring an attorney is within your best interest.

 At the Law Offices of Molly B. Kenny, the emotional, challenging aspects of divorce are no surprise.
-To help keep things simple, contact the offices today at 425-460-0550.
+To help keep things simple, contact the Bellevue law office today at 425-460-0550.